This juicy Pellet Grill Smoked Pork Loin is easy to make, only takes 15 minutes to prep, and less than 3 hours to cook!

 - Southwest Smoked Pork Dip

-When stored correctly in an airtight container, your leftovers will last in the fridge for 4-5 days.
-Want your leftovers to really last?
-Store them in the freezer for a max of 4 months.
+When stored correctly in an airtight container, your leftovers will last 4-5 days in the fridge.
+Want your leftovers to last really long?
+Store them in the freezer for a maximum of 4 months.

 Equipment